 *This was pre-Covid.
 Unfortunately, many female breadwinners left the workforce since then.
 The data is not in yet, but it’ll probably be a while before we get back to this level.
 This post was originally written in 2015.
 Updated in 2022.

 Let’s start with an easy one.
 We all know that women spend more time on housework than men, almost an hour more per day.
 This gap actually grows when the woman is the primary earner.
 That isn’t fair.
 Why does the wife have to do more chores when she makes more money?
 Researchers don’t know why this happens, but some people think women are trying to help the husband feel better about being outearned.

-Mrs. RB40 definitely does more housework that I do.
+Mrs. RB40 definitely does more housework than I do.
 Whenever she goes on a business trip, our home quickly devolves into a messy bachelor pad.
 The toys invade all walkable space, the dishes pile up in the sink until we run out of clean plates, and the hampers overflow with dirty clothes.
 We clean up as much as we can the day before she comes home.
-Of course, we miss a few things, but that shows her we need her, right? 🙂 Us guys just have a higher tolerance for messiness.
+Of course, we miss a few things, but that shows her we need her, right? 🙂 Guys just have a higher tolerance for messiness.

 Anyway, I think I do more chores now than when I was working full time.
 Let’s see.

 - Cooking: I cook most of our meals these days.
 Mrs. RB40 likes to cook, too, but she takes a long time to make a meal so she usually cooks something on the weekend.
 I cook much quicker so I do it almost every weekday.

 - Dishes: Mrs. RB40 does the dishes at the end of the day.
 It’s part of her unwinding ritual.

 - Vacuum: I vacuum and sweep every couple of days.
 Mrs. RB40 occasionally vacuums on the weekend when she feels the place needs it.
 (Update – Now that she’s working from home, she is doing most of the vacuuming.)